COVID-19 (Coronavirus) and Your Water

 With many of our customers facing financial insecurities and as more precautions are taken to protect our communities, we are here to assure customers that your tap will flow with clean drinking water regardless of the unprecedented actions being implemented.

-Just turn to your tap for safe, reliable and plentiful water from Western.
+Just turn to your tap for safe, reliable water from Western.

 Learn more about Western’s water quality by visiting, wmwd.com/WaterQuality.

-Western has suspended water shutoffs and late payment penalties during the COVID-19 (Coronavirus) pandemic
+Western continues to suspend water shutoffs due to non-payment and late payment penalties during the COVID-19 (Coronavirus) pandemic.

 In alignment with Governor Newsom's Executive Order N-42-20, Western will continue to temporarily suspend water shutoffs due to non-payment.
 Western has also extended for its residential customers a suspension on the imposition of late payment penalty fees.
 It is important to note that Executive Order N-42-20 does not eliminate the obligation of water customers to pay for water service, nor does it reduce the amount a customer already may owe to Western.

-If you are experiencing financial hardship as a result of the COVID-19 (Coronavirus) pandemic, please contact Western's Customer Service team immediately to discuss payment arrangements.
+If you are experiencing financial hardship as a result of the COVID-19 (Coronavirus) pandemic, please contact Western's Customer Service team immediately to discuss payment arrangements and hear about bill payment assistance options.
 Western's Customer Service team can be reached Monday through Friday, 8 a.m. to 5 p.m., at 951.571.7104 or via email to firstname.lastname@example.org.

 To protect the health and safety of both our employees and customers, Western has closed its lobby to public access.
 However, Western customers still have several ways to pay their bill.